brent-hoover/redis-manager/README.md

 My eventual goal with this project is to create a proxy which provides sharding.
 I have not added that part as it's very raw still (i.e. it doesn't work)

+##Running the Service

+Use [Supervisor](http://supervisord.org/) or something other method to run watcher.py in the background on a separate box.

+This box must also have Redis running locally to keep the state of it's managed servers and to publish the stats/logs.

-###Watching the Stats
+##Watching the Stats

-The Redis Manager write a constant stream of updates to a pub-sub channel that can be used for monitoring.
+The Redis Manager writes a constant stream of updates to a pub-sub channel that can be used for monitoring.
 To view these logs at the console just run logger.py